Losant/losant-docs/docs/getting-started/boards/getting-started-with-arduino-wifi-101.md

 ![Install ArduinoJson](/images/getting-started/losant-iot-dev-kits/environment-setup/install-arduinojson.png "Install ArduinoJson")

 ## Install Losant MQTT Client
-The [Losant Arduino MQTT Client](https://github.com/Losant/losant-mqtt-arduino) makes it easy to connect your Arduino-based devices to the Losant platform.
+The [Losant Arduino MQTT Client](https://github.com/Losant/losant-mqtt-arduino) makes it easy to connect your Arduino-based devices to the Losant Platform.

 Download a zip of the library from the following URL: